Pilot Locations

 Prince George’s County Public Schools (PGCPS) is one of the largest school districts in Maryland and the nation, serving over 130,000 students across 200+ schools in Prince George’s County, Maryland.
 The district is known for its diverse student population, innovative educational programs, and commitment to academic excellence and equity.

-To prepare students for college and future careers, PGCPS offers a range of specialized programs, including STEM, language immersion, performing arts, career and technical education, and soon, civics engagement with Star Spangle Scholars.
+To prepare students for college and future careers, PGCPS offers a range of specialized programs, including STEM, language immersion, performing arts, career and technical education, and soon, civics engagement with Star Spangled Scholars.

-Located in the Washington, D.C. metropolitan area, the district benefits from strong partnerships with federal agencies, local businesses, and higher education institutions, providing students with unique learning opportunities.
+Located in the Washington, D.C. metropolitan area, the district has strong partnerships with federal agencies, local businesses, and higher education institutions to provide students with unique learning opportunities.
 With a focus on student achievement, community engagement, and leadership development, PGCPS strives to empower the next generation of scholars and leaders.

 -